 During the 12 days between the start of the Feast of Trumpets and the Day of Atonement, they engaged in prayer, introspection, repentance, and sought forgiveness from people they had wronged, which is similar to the New Testament admonition, “If we would judge ourselves, we would not be judged.”
 (1 Cor.
 11:31).

 The Feast of Trumpets is the first of the fall feasts and takes place at the end of the harvest season.
-Likewise, the Rapture takes place at the end of the Gospel Age, and before the final harvest which symbolizes the Wrath of God upon the world when much of the world’s population will die, or be harvested.
+Likewise, the Rapture takes place at the end of the Gospel Age, and before the final harvest, which symbolizes the great harvest of souls before the Wrath of God comes upon the world (more on this later).

 A significant tradition related to the Feast of Trumpets says the resurrection of the dead will take place at this feast, which is why many Jewish gravestones are “often engraved with a shofar” (Howard, The Feasts of the Lord, page 114).

-This is the only feast that the day and hour is unknown because it starts on the 1st of the month, which is only known by the sighting of the new moon.
+This is the only feast for which the day and hour it beings are unknown because it starts on the 1st of the month, which is only known by the sighting of the new moon.
 Therefore, watchmen had to stand watch during the night until they saw the new moon.
 Only then did they know it was the day to begin the Feast of Trumpets.
 Many people, such as Mark Biltz, believe the statement Jesus made about us not knowing the day or the hour of his return refers to this feast.
 We are commanded to “watch” for signs of Christ’s return, in the same way that the watchmen had to look for the new moon.